Skip to main content

 Manti

-Large steamed dumplings stuffed with minced meat, onions, and spices.
-Enjoyed with sour cream or spicy tomato sauce.
-Similar to Chinese baozi but larger with Uzbek spicing.
-Popular comfort food found at restaurants and homes.
+Big steamed dumplings filled with minced meat, onions and spices, eaten with sour cream or a spicy tomato sauce.
+Think Chinese baozi, but bigger and seasoned the Uzbek way.
+A comfort food you will find at home and in restaurants alike.

 Shurpa